pogezone/pogezone.github.io/README.md

 ## Privacy policy

-DoMobile values your privacy.
+PogeZone values your privacy.
 When you use our services (including websites, mobile applications and games), we may collect and use your related information.
 If the related information was not provided, otherwise you may not register as our user to use some of our services or we may not able to operate effectively and provide you with the best experiences from our services.
 So we've developed a Privacy Policy that covers aspects of how we and our marketing and ads partners collect, use, disclose, transfer, and store your information.
 Please take a moment to familiarize yourself with our privacy practices and let us know if you have any questions.

 If you don't agree with any term in this Privacy Policy, please do not use the service.
 By downloading, accessing and/or playing our games, or interacting with our websites or other Services, you agree to the collection and use of your information in accordance with this Privacy Policy.

 ### Information collection

 1. Information you provide us.
 According to the needs of different features, we may collect the information you provided to us.
 Such as the name or email address you submitted while you register an account, or the problem description you sent to us for customer support.
 Please make sure that you will not send us or disclose any sensitive information such as information related to racial or ethnic origin, political opinions, religious or other beliefs, health information, sexual orientation, criminal background or membership of past organizations, including trade union memberships.